 Startup founders should make sure everyone in their business, from advisors to freelancers to leadership teams, knows what they’re trying to achieve as a collective group.
 This instills confidence, allowing colleagues to move quickly because they know they’re heading in the right direction.
 It also empowers individuals to work independently, reducing the need for constant meetings to get realigned.
 Lastly, and maybe most importantly, it promotes measuring success with real metrics instead of gut feelings.

-All that sounds great, right?
-But what does this plan actually look like?
 Our business growth plan template will help you organize your thoughts, but I’ll explain a little further here.

 Most startups already have a vision statement: the long-term, overarching, big-picture mission of their company.